jordi1988/AddressSeparationLibrary/README.md

 ```
 *some console application*

-### Cultures
+### Output formats `IOutputFormat`
-Create new cultures by creating a class implementing `IOutputFormat` interface.
+Create new output formats by creating a class implementing `IOutputFormat` interface.
 You then need to pass in a regular expression with groups connected to your properties by `RegexGroupAttribute`. *Multiple attribute usage* is also allowed if more than one group is assigned to a single property.
 The first non-empty group will be assigned to the property.

 It is as simple as that:
 ```csharp